wasienv/wasienv/README.md

 ## Commands

-When installing `wasienv`, the following commands will be automatically avialable:
+When installing `wasienv`, the following commands will be automatically available:

 ### `wasienv`